ChrisHammond/CollectorOfJack.github.io.bak/_posts/2022-06-29-Small-Batch-Coy-Hill-2022.md

 > The 375 ml bottles will be available in very limited quantities in Tennessee and at the White Rabbit Bottle Shop at the Jack Daniel Distillery with a suggested retail price of $55.
 The White Rabbit Bottle Shop will begin sales on Friday, July 1 at 8:00 a.m.
 There will be a limit of one bottle per visitor.
 We hope if you have a chance to try it, you’ll let us know what you think.

+> Due to the high barrel strength, the bottle should remain upright at all times unless pouring into a glass to enjoy. •

 I am still trying to figure out if I can get over to Lynchburg this week, unlikely with such short notice, but who knows.